atugman/IBM-Cloud/Labs/Kubernetes/Pod-Scheduling-Lab/guide.md

 kubectl delete -f with-affinity.yaml
 ```

-If you used the provided terraform to create an IKS cluster, and the IKS cluster was used solely by you for this exercise, you can run the following command from the ```./terraform``` directory to destroy the cluster:
+If you used the provided terraform to create an IKS cluster, and the IKS cluster was used solely by you for this exercise, you can run the following command from the ```./terraform``` directory to destroy the cluster (and enter "yes" when prompted):

 ```
 terraform destroy